Social Work BA

 Health Sciences and Social Care has become one of the most hotly discussed and debated issues of our time and is a subject that can be studied from a biological, psychological, sociological, philosophical, political, environmental or cultural perspective.
 It affects us individually and through our families, communities and society as a whole.

-Health and social care issues have always attracted legal and ethical debates ranging from questions about the beginning and end of life to the difficulties of managing professional health staff.
+Health and social care issues have always attracted legal and ethical debates ranging from questions about the beginning and end of life.
 These issues have become more complex as consumers of care services become more demanding and more knowledgeable of their rights.

-The courses offered at Brunel aim to meet the needs of a wide range of professions as well as individuals who want to explore and think critically about current health and social care issues as a whole.
+The courses offered at Brunel aim to meet the needs of social workers working within a wide range of settings across a broad range of needs.

-We aim to combine a thorough professional education with academic excellence and have a substantial record of research, innovation and publication which is reflected in the quality and relevance of our teaching, and in our excellent Quality Audit Agency Review of 22 points out of 24.
+We aim to combine a thorough professional education with academic excellence and have a substantial record of research, innovation and publication which is reflected in the quality and relevance of our teaching

 Despina is studying for a BA in Social Work